Is Glasgow worth visiting? Top 23 Glasgow Attractions

 You can fly into the Glasgow Airport which takes both international and domestic flights and there are always direct flights from London, Dublin, Belfast, Derry and Edinburgh.
 The airport is a short shuttle ride to the City Centre.

-There are also several trains that connect Glasgow to major cities throughout England such as London, Manchester, York, Liverpool and Leeds.
+Several trains connect Glasgow to major cities throughout England such as London, Manchester, York, Liverpool and Leeds.
 You can check the trains on the Trainline website.

 Glasgow sightseeing – 23 Glasgow Attractions to visit